What is Rackspace?

 Plentiful Features & Web Apps

-Rackspace has tons of features and are able to customize most any configuration for your site.
+Rackspace has tons of features and is able to customize almost any configuration for your site.
 When talking with an account manager they'll dig in to find the features you really need and ways to improve your structure.
-Rich media, mobile apps, e-commerce, SharePoint, SaaS systems, and many are all available within Rackspace and run seamlessly.
-Their hardware is top notch and allows you as many relevant servers as is necessary.
+Rich media, mobile apps, e-commerce, SharePoint, SaaS systems, and many more are all available within Rackspace and run seamlessly.
+Their hardware is top-notch and allows you as many relevant servers as necessary.

 Rackspace runs off of dedicated servers and backs up your information daily, allowing them to quickly adjust and move things around when faced with threats of downtime.
 Where many have accused Amazon Web Services of overloading their servers, Rackspace really seems to get this aspect right.
 They really have the numbers to prove it, too.
 Since 2005, Rackspace has run a nearly perfect 99.99% uptime.

 Starting at $499 per month, per server and capping at $1,249, Rackspace's dedicated servers are priced according to the server space that you use.
 Their account managers will assess the services you require based on your business needs and recommend a fair hourly rate for your plan.
 This kind of smart server management is hugely helpful for businesses that plan to scale and want to take their hosting and cloud services with them.

 Rackspace isn't perfect, and they've been experimenting with different pricing plans and services in response to changes in the industry.
 And since they are some of the most expensive providers around, it is well worth your time to look closely at where they fall short, keeping your eyes out for any dealbreakers.